Unbounded Sturm attractors for quasilinear equations: Background

-a tool used to detect heteroclinics.
-Knowing $y(u_0)$ will determine $z(u(t))$ for all $t\in\mathbb{R}_+$ such that $u(t)$ has initial data $u_0$.
-This is because $y$ is surjective.
-Therefore, we can always find initial data $u_0\in D(y)$ within an unstable manifold of an equilibrium, for each given function with certain number of zeroes and prescribed dropping times.
+a tool used to detect heteroclinics for dissipative equations firstly used by Brunovsk\'y and Fiedler in \cite{FiedlerBrunovsky88}, and later on for non-dissipative equations possessing grow-up in \cite{BenGal10,RochaPimentel16}.
+Roughly speaking, $y(u_0)$ encodes information about the zero number $z(u(t,.))$ of a solution $u(t,.)$ of \eqref{PDE} with initial data $u_0\in X^\alpha$ for all times $t\in\mathbb{R}_+$.
+We will show in this section that surjectivity of $y$ for suitable domains $D(y)$ implies that there is an initial data $u_0\in D(y)$ with prescribed numbers of zeroes and dropping times.

-This notion was firstly introduced for dissipative semilinear equations \cite{FiedlerBrunovsky88}, and later for semilinear slowly nondissipative semilinear equation \cite{BenGal10}.
-Then adjusted for $f$ also depending on the gradient term \cite{RochaPimentel16}.
-Now we adjust those arguments for quasilinear slowly nondissipative equations.

 Consider a solution $v(t)$ of \eqref{linPDE} with initial data $v_0$ such that $z(v_0)=n$.
-Hence, the solution $v(t)$ can drop at most $n$ times.
-For each $k=0,...,n$, define the \emph{dropping times} $t_k\in\mathbb{R}_+$ to be the first time that the zero number of the solution $v(t)$ drops to $k$ zeros or less,
+Hence, $z(v(t,.))$ can drop at most $n$ times, due to the Lemma \ref{droplem}.
+For each $k=0,...,n$, define the \emph{dropping times} $t_k\in\mathbb{R}_+$ as the first time that the zero number of the solution $v(t)$ drops to $k$ zeros or less, i.e.,